-Deborah Hofler has been part of Valley Centerand the owner of Countryside Veterinary Hospital since 1998.
+Deborah Hofler has been part of Valley Center and the owner of Countryside Veterinary Hospital since 1998.
+She first started working with animals at 13 years old by volunteering at a veterinary emergency hospital and from there she knew her gift to the world would be veterinary medicine.
 After receiving her degree in Animal Science from Cornell University, she attended the University of Pennsylvania, where she earned her Veterinary Medical Doctorate in 1995.
 With over thirty years’ experience in animal husbandry and nearly 20 years as a veterinarian, Dr. Hofler has become an important part of the Valley Center community, not only for her expertise, but also because of her kind and caring nature.
-Outside of the hospital, Dr. Hofler keeps busy with her three children, all of whom are very active in different sports.
+Her favorite animals are Pit-bulls and three-toed sloths.
+Outside of the hospital, Dr. Hofler enjoys reading, hiking and skiing with her three children, all of whom are very active in different sports

 Letisha has been a resident of Valley Center for over forty years.
 At the age of nine, she joined 4-H and began a long career of raising pigs and cattle with her family.
 At eighteen, Letisha began working for her dad, Dr. Van Wyk.
 Letisha is always open to add new furry family members.
 She has raised hundreds of orphaned kittens, and even had a litter of coyote pups at one point in time.
 Currently, Letisha shares her home with six dogs and six cats, but it is only a matter of time before another litter of “cat-tens” (as her grandson calls them) is added into the mix.
 Letisha enjoys going to the desert with her family and has continued her involvement with the local 4-H programs.